 The World Needs More Canadian Energy

-According to the IEA’s latest World Energy Outlook, oil demand will remain around 100 million barrels per day by 2050 if governments continue with their current stated policies on the energy transition.
-Meanwhile, the energy crisis of today is making major emitters like China rethink the speed of which they are willing to make the transition and instead opt for national energy security by any means possible.
+According to the IEA’s latest World Energy Outlook, oil demand will remain around 100 million barrels per day by 2050 if governments continue with their current stated policies.
+Meanwhile, today's energy crisis is making major emitters like China rethink the speed of which they are willing to make the transition to a lower-carbon future and instead opt for national energy security by any means possible.

-Is the world really going to “sleepwalk” itself into another energy crunch, like Simon Flowers of Wood Mackenzie so eloquently stated?
+Is the world really going to “sleepwalk” itself into another energy crunch?
 We don’t have to.
-Instead, the focus should be on getting the natural resources we need from producers with exemplary performance on Environmental, Social and Governance metrics, and that means Canada!
+Instead, the focus should be on getting the natural resources we need from producers with exceptional performance on Environmental, Social and Governance metrics like Canada!

 Will the world take heed of warnings of underinvestment in the oil and gas industry?
 Or will we invest in sustainable and responsible sources of supply so that we don’t have to suffer the consequences of disruptions an to intricately connected global energy system?